 When the storm has passed, ensure the system is safe before turning it back on.
 First, verify there are no indications of damage and clean any debris from around the unit.
 Call Parker Pearce Service Experts Heating & Air Conditioning for a system inspection if there is any damage or flooding to the equipment.
 Once you’ve had an inspection by a professional, turn the equipment back on as soon as possible to help dry the home and limit mold from getting into the equipment or ductwork.

-If your system has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Parker Pearce Service Experts Heating & Air Conditioning and learn about our Ultimate Protection Plan to help keep your heating and cooling equipment in working order all year long.
+If your system has suffered any damage, check out these recommendations on What To Do If Your Air Conditioning System Experiences Flooding or Hail Damage and then call Parker Pearce Service Experts Heating & Air Conditioning and learn about our membership plans to help keep your heating and cooling equipment in working order all year long.